samiriff/Advanced-Lane-Line-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 The `Pipeline` section uses all the methods defined in the previous sections to process every frame of the final video to highlight lane lines.
 In addition, it makes use of a class called `Line` which keeps track of a previous frame's left and right lane polynomials.
 This helps in removing outliers by assuming that any new X coordinate determined by a polynomial at a given Y coordinate should lie within 50 pixels of the X coordinate determined by a polynomial of the previous frame at that same Y coordinate.
-I found that this technique helped in frames where shadows or road texture changes tended to alter the lane line markings.
+I found that this technique helped in frames where slight shadows or road texture changes tended to alter the lane line markings.

 There is also a `Frame Extraction for Debugging` section which helps in extracting frames of the video in which lane lines are not being highlighted properly, which was useful for debugging purposes.

 The `IPyWidget` library helped me immensely in experimenting with different threshold values.
 However, determining suitable thresholds for gradient and colors proved to be a task with a lot of trial and error.
 I believe I found the threshold values by chance, and it works properly only for the above video.
 For other videos, I would have to find some other threshold values.

-My pipeline would likely fail in regions with continuous shadows or if any lane is covered by another object such as a car.
+My pipeline would likely fail in regions with continuous shadows or if any lane is covered by another object such as a car or other lines formed by the texture of the road, as seen in the challenge video.
 My pipeline would also fail on roads where the lane lines curve drastically, due to the logic I am relying on in the `Line` class.

 To make this pipeline more robust, I will have to keep track of the polynomials detected in at least a few frames of the video, to validate a polynomial fit in a new frame.
+I would also have to experiment to find better gradient and color thresholds that can be applied to the challenge videos.
 To improve the time taken by the pipeline to process the video input, I shouldn't be running the sliding window logic afresh for each and every frame, but instead rely on previous frames.
 I could also use the curvature values of previous frames to fine-tune the highlighted lanes.